muratk5n/thirdwave/en/README.md

 ---

 Hah.
-The audience loved it critics hated it
+The audience liked it critics hated it

 ```python
 u.rottentomatoes("Constantine")